HazelV16/LMS-v2/assignment2.md

 | U02                  | getPassword()         | Method to access password           | Equal    | Equal  | Pass      |
 | U03                  | getLastActivityTime() | Method to access last activity time | True     | True   | Pass      |

+After conducting all the test cases, we collected 4 tests failed in total.
+The logout method in LMS class and User class, uploadAssignment() that pass due date, and takeOnlineExam() that before and after the exam date.

 ## Coverage of Test cases

 ![alt text](testCoverage.png)
+#### LMS class
+We did not cover line 69 to 71 in LMS class for studentTakeOnlineExam() method as we already test the takeOnlineExam() method in student class.
+We think it might overlap with the test cases in StudentTest file.
+As a result, we left it as 92%.

 ## Recommendations